 - Be especially polite, as readers cannot tell whether you are joking.

-- Don't use capital letters: this is SHOUTING and is considered RUDE.
+- Don't use capital letters: this can be interpreted as SHOUTING.

 - Don't react to a flame, but post a brief apology for unintended impact or unacceptable use.